 What About Their Temperament?

-Geese are social, flock animals and you may want to consider owning at least 2 to 3 geese to give them a more natural social structure.
+Geese are social, flock animals, and you may want to consider owning at least two to three geese to give them a more natural social structure.
 Male geese tend to fight one another.
-Females are much less likely to fight amongst each other and would be the more optimal choice as pets.
+Females are much less likely to fight with each other and would be the more optimal choice as pets.

 Geese have a reputation for being territorial and aggressive.
-Aggression can be avoided if geese are hand-raised and well socialized with humans from a young age.
-They are intelligent, inquisitive, and are often very loving, gentle, and tame when raised properly.
+Aggression can be avoided if geese are hand-raised and well-socialized with humans from a young age.
+They are intelligent and inquisitive and are often very loving, gentle, and tame when raised properly.

 Domestic geese have been used for centuries as watch animals.
-Their territorial nature makes them great guard animals.
+Their territorial nature makes them great guards.
 Geese tend to vocalize when there is anything new in the environment and will alert their owners to anything unusual.

 Noise is an especially important factor to consider before choosing a goose as a pet.
 Geese are very noisy.
 Their distinct honking sound will be heard often.
-They may not be the most convenient pet for those that live in residential areas, as geese will inevitably be heard by the neighbors.
+They may not be the most convenient pets for those who live in residential areas, as they will inevitably be heard by the neighbors.

 What Do Pet Geese Eat?